Angular-Dynamic-Hooks/Documentation/index.md

     desc: Loads fully-functional Angular components into dynamic content at runtime
   - title: Parse any content
     icon: 📖
-    desc: Can parse both HTML strings and already-existing HTML trees for components
+    desc: Can parse both strings and already-loaded HTML content
   - title: Standalone mode
     icon: 🚀
     desc: Can be used <a href="guide/standalone-mode" target="_blank">fully standalone</a> to load components into HTML without Angular